Aitslab/EasyNER/README.md

 python main.py
 ```

+## Logging time
+The runtime for EasyNER and the modules can be obtained by selecting "TIMEKEEP": true in the config file.

 ## Citation
 If you use any of the material in this repository, please cite the following article: